Genivia/ugrep/README.md

            see CONFIGURATION.  ug is equivalent to ugrep --config and sorts files by name by default.

+           The ugrep+ and ug+ commands are the same as the ugrep and ug commands, but also use filters to search pdfs, documents, e-books, and image metadata, when the corresponding filter tools are installed.

            ugrep accepts input of various encoding formats and normalizes the output to UTF-8.
 When a UTF byte order mark is present in the input, the input is automatically normalized; otherwise, ugrep assumes the input is ASCII,